A&M Consolidated High School

 A&M Consolidated High School, also known as "Consol", is a public high school located in the city of College Station, Texas, United States.
-It is classified as a 5A school by the UIL.
+It is classified as a 5A-D1 school by the UIL.
 The school is part of the College Station Independent School District located in southern Brazos County.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency.
 Until the opening of College Station High School in 2012, A&M Consolidated was the only high school in College Station; the two schools are now crosstown rivals.

 Athletics

 The A&M Consolidated Tigers compete in these sports: